learn-co-curriculum/model-class-methods-reading/README.md

     ...
 ```

-**Note:** You can use `helper_method` in a controller to expose, or make
-available, a controller method in your view, but, as we'll talk about
-soon, this isn't always a great idea.
+**Note:** You can use `helper_method` in a controller to expose, or make available, a controller method in your view, but, as we'll talk aboutsoon, this isn't always a great idea.

 Let's reload our `/posts` page and try that filter again.
-It
-works!
+It works!
 Now our readers can filter posts by author.

 ### Filtering Posts by Date

 Job well done.
-But before we can get even another cup of coffee, we find
-out our readers want to be able to filter posts by date so they can see the
-freshest hot takes.
+But before we can get even another cup of coffee, we find out our readers want to be able to filter posts by date so they can see the freshest hot takes.

 Let's get back into our view and add the new filter to our form: